The A.J. Conti Transcendence Turntable

 The Super Platter is composed of a precision machined record mat and a proprietary alloy body.
 The large mass of the Super Platter serves to minimize resonance while maintaining superior speed stability and track precision when combined with the Basis Vacuum System.
 This is evidenced in the incredible 0.01% wow and flutter and 0.012% speed drift, which are both industry leading numbers.

-The material used in the record mat closely matches the density and stiffness of a vinyl record while having a high damping coefficient, thus dissipating the record’s vibrational energy through platter.
+The material used in the record mat closely matches the mechanical impedance of a vinyl record, thus dissipating the record’s vibrational energy through platter.

 The oil-well bearing which supports this massive platter is a proven design that has seen use in many Basis turntables and has been modified to keep the center of gravity of the platter directly between the top and bottom bushings to bring lateral forces to a minimum.